Roger Christian (filmmaker): Career

-He began his career as an assistant art director on several UK productions including the Hammer Studios film And Soon the Darkness (1970).
+He began his career as an assistant art director on several UK productions including the British horror film And Soon the Darkness (1970).
 He won an Academy Award for set decoration on the science fiction classic Star Wars (1977).
 (Christian claims to be the third crew member hired for the project.)
 Two years later, Christian received his second Oscar nomination for his work as the production designer on Ridley Scott's Alien (1979).
 Christian's use of aircraft scrap and other machinery to dress the set interiors of these films and creation of weapons using old working guns adapted by adding junk revolutionized the look of science fiction films.

 Star Wars

 Contribution to the creation of the Lightsaber prop

 Christian is known for having significantly contributed to the creation of the lightsaber prop for Star Wars: Episode IV - A New Hope (1977), thus helping create, alongside John Stears's special effects, that which is arguably the most popular artifact in Star Wars and one of the most popular items in movie and pop culture.

-In order to create what would eventually would become known as the Skywalker Lightsaber, Christian found the handles for the Graflex Flash Gun in a photography shop in Great Marlborough Street, in London's West End.
+In order to create what would eventually become known as the Skywalker Lightsaber, Christian found the handles for the Graflex Flash Gun in a photography shop in Great Marlborough Street, in London's West End.
 He then added cabinet T-track to the handles, securely attaching them with cyanoacrylate glue.
 Adding a few "greebles" (surface details), Christian managed to hand-make the first prototype of a lightsaber prop for Luke Skywalker before production began.
 George Lucas decided he wanted to add a clip to the handle, so that Luke could hang it on his belt.
 Once Lucas felt the handle was up to his standards, it went to John Stears to create the wooden dowel rod with front-projection paint so that the animators would have a glow of light to enhance later on in post production.
 Due to lack of preparation time, Christian's prototype and a second spare were used for the shooting in Tunisia, where filming on Star Wars began.

 Relationship with Lucasfilm

 Beyond his set decoration work, Christian was also involved in creating the props for Obi-Wan Kenobi's lightsaber, R2-D2, the stormtrooper rifle, and Princess Leia's blaster, which he told Star Wars Insider he created alongside George Lucas.
-He also helped to create the cockpit of the Millennium Falcon and, as set decorator, and dressed its hold.
+He also helped to create the cockpit of the Millennium Falcon and, as set decorator, dressed its hold.
 Christian maintained his working relationship with Lucas over the years, having worked on Return of the Jedi (1983) and being the second unit director on Star Wars: Episode I – The Phantom Menace (1999).
-He later briefly met with the Episode VII art department and Star Wars Rebels crew, although not in an official capacity.
+He later briefly met with the Star Wars: The Force Awakens art department and Star Wars Rebels crew, although not in an official capacity.